ebeneditos/telegram.bot/README.md

 - [Telegram Bot API Documentation](https://core.telegram.org/bots/api)
 - ['telegram.bot' CRAN Documentation](https://CRAN.R-project.org/package=telegram.bot/telegram.bot.pdf)

+If you have any other doubt about the package, you can [post a question on Stack Overflow](https://stackoverflow.com/questions/ask) under the `r-telegram-bot` tag or directly [e-mail the package's maintainer](mailto:ebeneditos@gmail.com).

 ## Contributing

 The package is in a starting phase, so contributions of all sizes are very welcome.
 Please: